michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 ## Driver Boards
 ### Arduino ATmega Boards

-The default wiring for connecting the RGB LED Matrix to an Arduino using the ATmega328 micro-controller (e.g., Uno, Nano, etc) is:
+The default wiring for connecting the RGB LED Matrix to an Arduino using the ATmega328 micro-controller (e.g., Uno, Nano, etc) is, and the Arduino Uno R4:

 | LED Matrix Connection | Arduino Uno/Nano Pin | Mega 2560 Pin | Notes |
 |:-:|:-:|:-:|---|